fgs76100/UVM_Simplified/basic/lesson2-driver/README.md

     endfunction

     virtual function void build_phase(uvm_phase phase);
-        // get interface object from database which should be set at testbench level
+        // get interface object, which should be set at testbench level, from the UVM database
         //                    type         cxt  hier  key     value
         if (!uvm_config_db#(apb_vif)::get(this, "", "apb_if", apb_if)) begin
             `uvm_fatal("NOVIF", "No such virtual interface")